projectcontour/community/GOVERNANCE.md

 * **Reviewing**: Proposal is under review and discussion.
 * **Accepted**: Proposal has been reviewed and is accepted (either by consensus or through a vote).
 * **Declined**: Proposal has been reviewed and was rejected (either by consensus or through a vote).

-### Lazy Consensus

-To maintain velocity in a project as busy as Contour, the concept of [Lazy Consensus](http://en.osswiki.info/concepts/lazy_consensus) is practiced.
-Ideas and / or proposals should be shared by maintainers via GitHub with the appropriate maintainer groups (e.g., `@ProjectContour/maintainers`) tagged.
-Out of respect for other contributors, major changes should also be accompanied by a ping on Slack or a note on the Contour dev mailing list as appropriate.
-Author(s) of proposal, Pull Requests, issues, etc.  will give a time period of no less than five (5) working days for comment and remain cognizant of popular observed world holidays.

-Other maintainers may chime in and request additional time for review, but should remain cognizant of blocking progress and abstain from delaying progress unless absolutely needed.
-The expectation is that blocking progress is accompanied by a guarantee to review and respond to the relevant action(s) (proposals, PRs, issues, etc.) in short order.

-Lazy Consensus is practiced for all projects in the `ProjectContour` org, including the main project repository, community-driven sub-projects, and the community repo that includes proposals and governing documents.

-Lazy consensus does _not_ apply to the process of:

-* Removal of maintainers from Contour

 ## Updating Governance